Paxton Gate: Paxton Gate’s Curiosities for Kids

 In December 2008 Quigley opened Paxton Gate's Curiosities for Kids at 766 Valencia Street.The 1,500 square foot space featured a life size tree built from wood and vines, vintage Structo fire trucks and books including Roald Dahl's Revolting Recipes and Freaky Flora, Curiosities for Kids was designed for children and their parents with games, toys, puzzles, classic books including Curious George, The Little Red Hen, Where the Side Walks Ends, as well as science kits and other inventory such as Silly Putty, Whoopee Cushions and Sock Monkeys that would be familiar to parents from their own childhoods, but uncommon in a modern toy marketplace, with its emphasis on electronics.
-In a nod to the original store's reputation for taxidermy, Curiosities also features taxidermy made from papier-mâché, a line of mounted plush animal heads and workshops and other events including insect pinning, mask-making, demonstrations and birthday parties.
+In a nod to the original store's reputation for taxidermy, Curiosities also features taxidermy made from papier-mâché, a line of mounted plush animal heads and workshops and other including insect pinning, mask-making, demonstrations and birthday parties.

 In part due to the changing demographics of San Francisco and online competition, the standalone Curioisities store was closed in 2019, though its approach and selection live on as curated sections in both the Valencia and Portland locations.